mschmulen/ios-mobile-server-with-node-and-digitalocean/README.md

 root@MobileServices:~#
 ```

-2. Now Lets configure the server with the StrongLoop Node distro, to make this step easier I created a small [shell script](script.sh) to install dependencies get you up quickly.
+2. Now Lets configure the server with the StrongLoop Node distro, to make this step easier I created a small [install script](install.sh) to install dependencies get you up quickly.

 The script will update apt-get and install some of the usual suspects: python-software-properties, vim git subversion curl , memcached, build-essential, etc ( feel free to modify for your specific configurations)
 s.
 Additionally it will download and install the latest StrongLoop Debian distro from [StrongLoop](StrongLoop.com).
 Finally the script will create a /var/apps folder for you to hold your Node applications.